 French hot chocolate is fantastically luxurious, smooth, creamy, and decadent!
 Made with fresh cream and flavorful chocolate, this Le Chocolat Chaud will transport you to the romantic streets of France with each sip!
-If you love this, you will also love this Chocolate Martini, Salted Caramel Hot Cocoa, and Peppermint Eggnog White Hot Cocoa!
+If you love this, you will also love this Hot Buttered Rum, Chocolate Martini, Salted Caramel Hot Cocoa, and Peppermint Eggnog White Hot Cocoa!

 French Hot Chocolate is a true revelation.
 It’s not made from cocoa powder, like traditional American varieties, but instead it uses a mixture of heavy cream, milk, and real chocolate.
 The difference in ingredients makes for an intense, rich flavor and an incredibly thick consistency.